nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. warning:: Potential Pitfalls!

    * Leave SELinux enabled at all times.
-You will not run into SELinux issues.
+You will not run into SELinux issues
-   * FreeIPA runs a lot better when it controls the DNS domain that it is given - It is recommended DNS is delegated or that FreeIPA run DNS entirely.
+   * FreeIPA runs a lot better when it controls the DNS domain that it is given - It is recommended DNS is delegated or that FreeIPA run DNS entirely
    * FreeIPA does not run DHCP.
-ISC DHCP can be configured to do dynamic DNS updates to FreeIPA if FreeIPA has full control over DNS.
+ISC DHCP can be configured to do dynamic DNS updates to FreeIPA or hosts can be configured to perform dynamic DNS updates

 .. note:: Recommended Information